Thofa90/Image-Classification-with-CIFAR-10-using-Transfer-Learning-and-ResNet50-Fine-Tuning/README.md

 		•	Trained for more epochs to allow deeper learning, balanced with early stopping to avoid overfitting.

 7. **Evaluation**

+After fine-tuning the ResNet50 model with additional hidden layers, dropout regularization, reduced learning rate, data augmentation, and early stopping, the model achieved 71.04% accuracy on the test set.

 **📊 Model Evaluation & Results**